Home page > Topics > Persons

 Konstantin Batyushkov

-Konstantin Batyushkov (1787, Vologda, Russian Empire – 1855, Vologda, Russian rmpire) – Russian poet of the Golden century.
+Konstantin Batyushkov (18th/29th of May 1787, Vologda, Russian Empire – 7th/19th of July 1855, Vologda, Russian Empire) – Russian poet of the Golden century of Russian literature.

-The famous representative of the «Golden age» of the Russian poetry, one of the predecessors of A. Pushkin K. Batushkov descended from the ancient nobility.
-He received brilliant education.
+The famous representative of the «Golden age of Russian literature», one of the predecessors of A. Pushkin K. Batushkov descended from the old nobility.
+He received an outstanding education.

-At the beginning of the 1800 ies he became famous for his poems.
+At the beginning of the 1800s he became famous for his poems.

-K. Batushkov was eager to serve in the army during the war with Napoleon and got this opportunity.
-After heavy injury he was sent to Riga for treatment where he met his great love and devoted many poems to her.
-Love lyrics was prevailent in this Riga period.
+K. Batushkov was eager to serve in the army during the war with Napoleon and received this opportunity.
+After a heavy injury he was sent to Riga for treatment where he met his great love and devoted many poems to her.
+Love poems prevaile in this Riga period of his life.

 He continued to serve in the army but did not terminate his credo as a poet.